 Can you make a Lightning Lane reservation in more than one park?

 Yes.
-If you’re making a reservation in a park that you’re hopping to, the return time you’re trying to book needs to be later than 2 p.m. or you won’t be able to complete the reservation.
+You’ll need to have purchased the “All Parks” version of Genie+.
+And if you’re making a reservation in a park that you’re hopping to, the return time you’re trying to book needs to be later than 2 p.m. or you won’t be able to complete the reservation.
 This might mean that you need to keep checking back until the time gets high enough for you to book.

 Do you have to include your whole group when you make a Lightning Lane reservation?